 Own your pain.
 For example, you may say to your spouse -“You thinking that I am having an affair brings up an old wound of when I didn’t feel seen by my mother.”

-Besides the option of seeking a couple’s counselor to deal with relationship issues, you may wish to pursue a qualified therapist to help you access and process your feelings.
+You may wish to pursue a relationship coach to help you access and process your feelings.

 Make sure you are gentle as well as reflective if you decide to cope alone.